 Ways to Make a Home More Accessible for the Elderly

-Have a stairlift installed for the staircase
+Have a stairlift installed

 Install a wheelchair lift

-Add handrails throughout the home
+Add handrails throughout your home

 For those prone to low mobility, poor balance, prone to falls, or just simply need some assistance with getting in and out of the bed or even bathroom areas, handrails will make a huge difference to an elderly person.
 They increase independence and will give peace of mind to the homeowner.